awsdocs/aws-iot-docs/developerguide/using-device-shadows.md

 1. Create an AWS account or, if you already have one to use for this simulation, you can skip this step\.

    You'll need an AWS account to run the examples from this topic on your own\.
-If you don't have an AWS account, create one, as described in [Setting up](setting-up.md)\.
+If you don't have an AWS account, create one, as described in [Set up your AWS account](setting-up.md)\.

 1. Open the [AWS IoT console](https://console.aws.amazon.com/iot/home), and in the left menu, choose **Test** to open the **MQTT client**\.